ISCoS OT/PT SIGs SCI Pre-conference Day

 stimulation and transcutaneous spinal cord stimulation in rehabilitation of individuals with spinal cord injury

-Ines Bersch-Porada, PT, PhD
+Ines Bersch, PT PhD

 Neuromuscular electrical stimulation (incl. functional electrical stimulation)